takezoe/gitmesh/README.md

 ![Architecture](architecture.png)

 distributed-git-server is still under development.
-I will add more detailed architecture documentation, and instruction how to setup.
+I will add a more detailed architecture documentation and an instruction which shows how to setup.